Rutgers logo

 A postdoctoral associate is not eligible for Research Council Awards.
 The awards are for permanent or potentially permanent faculty, whether tenure track or non-tenure track.
 Full-time tenure track or non-tenure track faculty are eligible.

-3. Can I submit more than one application to be considered for a Research Council Award?
+3. Can I submit more than one application to be considered for a Research Council Award or be a Co-PI on another project?

 4. I received funding from the Research Council last year, am I eligible to apply?

-This restriction does not include faculty who have received a Subvention or Manuscript Review award because faculty members do not receive direct funding for those awards.
-Therefore, Rutgers faculty members who receive Subventions or Manuscript Review Awards are eligible for future Research Council Awards and need not wait three years to apply for a future award.
+This restriction does not include faculty who have received a Subvention award because faculty members do not receive direct funding for those awards.
+Therefore, Rutgers faculty members who receive a Subventions Award are eligible for future Research Council Awards and need not wait three years to apply for a future award.

 5. Can I apply to both the Research Council Award program and another internal funding opportunity?